BigDataBiology/big-data-biology_org/manual.md

 You are expected to produce what would be reasonable to expect from a full time (40 hours per week) schedule.
 This will be discussed in your biannual meetings.

+Luis might send emails from odd hours (and odd timezones), but **you are not expected to reply (or even be assumed to have read the message) until the next working day and exceptional situations (e.g., imminent deadlines) will be discussed in advance**.

 ## Biannual big picture meetings